snowdj/stochastic_process_notes/_posts/2014-01-02-notes-lecture2.md

 where $\alpha\_1 > 0, \alpha\_2 > 0$ are fixed numbers (called hyper-parameters).
 The $-1$'s give us a simpler restrictions on the hyper-parameters required to ensure finite normalization of the above expression).
 - The hyper-parameters are sometimes denoted $\alpha = \alpha\_1$ and $\beta = \alpha\_2$.
   - To encourage values of $\pi$ close to $1/2$, pick $\alpha = \beta = 2$.
-  - To encourage this even more strongly, pick $\alpha = \beta = 20$.
+  - To encourage this even more strongly, pick $\alpha = \beta = 20$. (and vice versa, one can take value close to zero to encourage realizations with one point mass larger than the other.)
   - To encourage a ratio $r$ different that $1/2$, make $\alpha$ and $\beta$ grow at different rates, with $\alpha/(\alpha+\beta) = r$.
-But in order to be able to build a bridge between Dirichlet distribution and Dirichlet processes, we will ask that $\alpha = \beta$ <sub>(comment that should be ignored in first reading: one way to obtain the DP from the Dirichlet, which we will not cover in this lecture,  is as a weak limit of symmetric Dirichlet distributions, i.e. a generalization of the statement $\alpha = \beta$.
+But in order to be able to build a bridge between Dirichlet distribution and Dirichlet processes, we will ask that $\alpha = \beta$ <sub>(comment that should be ignored in first reading: one way to obtain the DP from the Dirichlet, which we will not cover in this lecture, see wiki [page](http://en.wikipedia.org/wiki/Dirichlet_process),  is as a weak limit of *symmetric* Dirichlet distributions, i.e. a generalization of the statement $\alpha = \beta$.
 It may be interesting to ask what happens in the non-symmetric case.
 This may seem non-exchangeable a priori, but is this addressed when the atoms are sampled iid.).</sub>

 **Dirichlet distribution:** This generalizes to more than two mixture components easily.
 If there are $K$ components, the density of the Dirichlet distribution is proportional to:
 \\begin{eqnarray}